 File types Туре

+PDF files pdf

-PDF files Excel tables pdf xls
+Excel tables xls csv

-Internet files csv html
+Internet files html

 Text files txt ini

 Graphic files bmp gif jpg png

 Further information: User's Manual for Setup, Testing and Running NC Programs

 Directories

 To ensure that you can easily find your NC programs and files, we recommend that you organize your internal memory into directories (folders).
 You can divide a directory into further directories, which are called subdirectories.
 With the -/+ key or ENT you can show or hide the subdirectories.